MichelNivard/MCMSEM/README.md

 ```

 Running `MCMfit` on a GPU can result in very significant runtime improvements, for instance from our testing a model with 15 input variables and 5 confounders, using both skewness and kurtosis took an hour on CPU compared to 20 minutes on GPU.
 This, however, is contingent upon enough available VRAM.
-If you get a `CUDA out of memory` error your VRAM is insufficient given your model.
-We do our best to ensure the code uses as little VRAM as possible, but due to the nature of GPU computing VRAM requirements will likely remain substantially larger than RAM requirements.
+If you get a `CUDA out of memory` error your VRAM is insufficient given your model, try using `MCMfit(..., low_memory=TRUE)`.
+We do our best to ensure the code uses as little VRAM as possible, but due to the nature of GPU computing VRAM requirements will likely remain much stricter than RAM requirements.